 Mercury car insurance claims

-You can submit a claim to Mercury at any time, 24/7 by calling the claims department.
+You can submit a claim to Mercury anytime by calling the claims department.
 While this makes it easy for customers to submit claims over the phone, that’s the only way to file one.
 Mercury doesn’t offer any type of electronic claim submission.

 Mercury website and apps

-If you’re looking to find out how to sign up for Mercury, you can get the necessary information on Mercury’s website.
-There you’ll find if it’s available in your state, a checklist before submitting a claim, and all the discounts you might be eligible for.
+If you want to find out how to sign up for Mercury, you can get the necessary information on Mercury’s website.
+There, you’ll find if it’s available in your state, a checklist before submitting a claim, and all the discounts you might be eligible for.

 You can also get an instant quote or find an agent near you to help you buy Mercury auto insurance.
-Keep in mind while you can get a quote online, you’ll need to contact an agent to go through with buying insurance.
+Keep in mind that while you can get a quote online, you’ll need to contact an agent to buy insurance.

 Once you’re a customer, you can log in to make a payment, download your insurance IDs, view your policy or make adjustments.
-You can also set up payment through the Mercury app, available for Apple and Android phones.
+You can also set up payment through the Mercury app.

 Who is Mercury car insurance a good option for?